Do Maine Coon Cats Like Water?

 3. Maine Coons Are Part Raccoon

-The final folklore myth used to explain why do Maine Coon cats love water, is based upon the belief that the Maine Coon cat breed is a part raccoon!
+The final folklore myth used to explain why Maine Coon cats love water, is based upon the belief that the Maine Coon cat breed is a part raccoon!

 The premise of this myth is that a semi-wild domestic cat mated with a raccoon at some point in history, therefore producing the Maine Coon cat breed we know today.